 Once in the car, “Rojas looked nervous, sweaty, pale, wild-eyed, had veins bulging at his temple, a purplish tint to his forehead, temples and cheeks, and blackish lips.”
 His only apparent injury was a cut lip.

 Sgt.
 Miguel Rodriguez Crespi (Rodriguez) arrived on the scene and suggested that Rojas be taken to a medical facility.
-However, Rivera thought Rojas might be a danger to others ...
+However, Rivera thought Rojas might be a danger ...

 by Brian Dolinar, Truthout

 Since Ferguson, there has been a public outcry over militarized police who shoot down African Americans on the streets of our cities, but less is known beyond prison walls about guards who regularly brutalize those incarcerated.
 In Illinois, there is a notorious band of guards called the “Orange Crush” who don orange jumpsuits, body armor and riot helmets to conceal their identities.
 They carry large clubs and canisters of pepper spray, which they use liberally.
 A recent lawsuit names a list of horrific abuses that includes strip searches, beatings and mass shakedowns of cells.

 In the decades since the 1971 prison rebellion at Attica in New York, there has been a gradual build-up of these “tactical teams,” also known as “tac teams” or Special Operations Response Teams (SORTs).
 Today, they are routinely used for anything from fights to reports of contraband.
 Only within the Illinois Department of Corrections (IDOC) have they earned the infamous name of “Orange Crush.”
 Anyone who has been incarcerated in the men’s state prison system has a story about these abusive guards.